In this article

 Patients with Wernicke’s encephalopathy and Korsakoff syndrome may be given oral thiamine in addition to receiving addiction treatment.
-Oral thiamine treats vitamin deficiencies which result from alcohol misuse.
+Oral thiamine treats vitamin deficiencies that result from alcohol misuse.

 Numerous studies show that quitting drinking reverses alcohol-related dementia.
 It helps with the partial recovery of white matter and damaged brain cells, improving a person's motor skills and cognitive abilities.14

-Thiamine supplements also reduce the impact of alcohol-related brain injury in patients with Wernicke-Korsakoff Syndrome.
+Thiamine supplements also reduce the impact of alcohol-related brain injury in people with Wernicke-Korsakoff Syndrome.
 This helps improve their brain function and reverse acute symptoms.15

 Researchers agree that alcohol-related dementia isn't completely reversible.
 People who fail to get immediate treatment may eventually develop permanent brain damage.14,15

 Alcohol treatment takes several weeks to start taking effect.
-After 6 to 7 weeks, the brain starts regaining its volume, and the patient will exhibit neuropsychological improvements.16
+After 6 to 7 weeks, the brain starts regaining its volume, and the person will exhibit neuropsychological improvements.16

 If you have an alcohol disorder, medical professionals recommend seeking treatment as soon as possible.
-Below are six signs of alcoholism you can watch out for:
+Below are six signs of alcoholism to watch out for:

 Those with more severe alcohol use can initially opt for medication-assisted treatment (MAT).
 Medications can reduce alcohol withdrawal symptoms and help prevent relapse during early recovery.
 Afterward, they can proceed with addiction treatment.

-Recovering individuals and chronic alcoholics may also get additional support from sober living homes.
+Those recovering may also get additional support from sober living homes.
 Alternatively, you can join self-help groups such as Alcoholics Anonymous (AA).
-These peer-based systems help patients sustain long-term sobriety after receiving substance use treatment.
+These peer-based systems help those suffering sustain long-term sobriety after receiving substance use treatment.

 Alcohol-related dementia isn’t the only consequence of long-term alcohol use.
 By causing extensive damage to the brain, alcohol can either lead to mental health problems or worsen pre-existing conditions such as anxiety, depression, and bipolar disorders.